 This invaluable little tool set is used for everything from tightening down limb bolts on bows to adjusting the shelf on your finger tab.
-When something loosens in competition and you need to lock it down quickly, you’ll wish you had these wrenches.
-Do yourself a favor and order them as a single set with multiple wrenches, rather than three or four individual tools that can easily be lost.
+Allen wrenches are a type of hex key that are used to adjust and tighten the various components on your bow and accessories.
+When something loosens in competition, and you need to lock it down quickly, you’ll wish you had these wrenches.
+There are many different types of Allen wrenches available, including L-shaped wrenches, T-shaped wrenches, and fold-up wrenches.
+Do yourself a favor and order them as a single set with multiple wrenches rather than three or four individual tools that can easily be lost.

 See above, under “terrible things to do to your arrows.”
 Seriously, yanking your arrows out of a target, even with two hands, is less than ideal without an arrow puller.
 Not only will your hands become uncomfortable, but you can do major damage to your arrows - and hurt your shoulder or back by pulling improperly.
 Save yourself some pain and frustration, and remember to pack your arrow puller.

 An arrow puller is a rubber tool that makes it easier to remove arrows from a target without damaging the arrows or the target.
 Make sure the puller fits comfortably in your hand and has a good grip to ensure you can remove arrows quickly and efficiently.

 Ever tried to remove your arrow from a recently re-cored target, only to have your arrow dangerously bend in the process?
 Make your life easier (and prolong the life of your arrows) by investing in a good arrow lubricant, sold inexpensively at archery stores everywhere.